StingraySoftware/dave/README.md

 we are using a free plan, we have to send you an invite.
 Just ask at info@timelabtechnologies.com .

 The recorded open issues for DAVE are in [JIRA](https://timelabdev.com/jira/projects/DAVE).
+More information about communication in the project can be found in [Confluence](https://timelabdev.com/wiki/display/DAVE/Source+code+and+communication).

 Fork and pull request away!